secretGeek/til/linux/nginx.md

         server_name blog.yourdomain.com; # this is the incoming path that it will recognise... location / {
             proxy_pass http://localhost:3000; # this is the local path it will defer to...
-            # the port number there is the one we're using for it
+            # the port number there is the one we're using for it (see hosting.config)
             proxy_http_version 1.1;
             proxy_set_header Upgrade $http_upgrade;
             proxy_set_header X-Real-IP $remote_addr;